paras-kaushik/leetcode-habit/README.md

 - **Accountability**: It holds you accountable for the tasks you set out to accomplish within a specified time frame.

-## Features
-1. **Problem of the Day**: This extension fetches the "Problem of the Day" and displays it on your new tab page, serving as your cue to initiate your daily habits.

-2. **Daily Scheduler**: The second tab of this extension provides a daily scheduler, helping you implement the laws of habit-building and timeboxing by allocating time for tasks and rewarding your progress.

 ## Installation
 To use this extension, follow these steps: